White House plans campaign to highlight policy wins ahead of midterm elections | Politics

 White House plans campaign to highlight policy wins ahead of midterm elections

-The White House is seeking to improve President Joe Biden's approval ratings by launching a campaign to highlight some of the recent key policy wins by the administration ahead of the November midterm elections.
-Cabinet members of the Biden administration will be taking 35 trips to 23 states through the end of August, a memo showed on Monday.
+The White House is seeking to improve President Joe Biden's low approval ratings by launching a campaign to highlight some of the recent key policy wins by the administration ahead of the November midterm elections.

 - Country: